Nursing Home Costs in 2024

 Annuity (Savings)

-When planning for long-term care, a person with savings can buy an annuity.
+When planning long-term care, someone with savings can buy an annuity.
 The underwriter receives a lump sum of cash and then issues regular monthly payments to the individual after retirement.
 The individual can use these payments for a nursing home, a car payment, or anything else.
 The main advantage of having an annuity is financial discipline.
-The annuity forces savings to be stretched out over time and regular payments are guaranteed.
+The annuity forces savings to be stretched out over time.
+Regular payments are guaranteed.
 Additional advantages of annuities are listed below.

 • Savings put into an annuity are shielded from consideration on applications for government aid.